-The above are but a few examples of organizations leading their sectors toward sustainable practices.
+The above are but a few examples of the future of ESG that organizations leading their sectors toward sustainable practices.
 At the macro level, the progress is not so encouraging.
 But there is hope that businesses will take notice of the actions of their peers.
 Mining giant BHP committed to net-zero emissions by 2050 despite acknowledging that there is no existing technology that would allow them to decarbonize at that pace or scale.
 It is the sole message of the movement that has moved them to respond.

-Finding Hope For ESG Sector and Net-Zero
+Finding Hope For the Future of ESG Sector and Net-Zero

 Created in 2014, the SBTi—a collaboration between the Carbon Disclosure Project (CDP), World Resources Institute, the World Wide Fund for Nature, and the United Nations Global Compact—is on a mission to more precisely align companies’ GHG and sustainability goals with the global carbon budget.
-With over 1,100 companies engaged with the SBTi, and the top 100 sustainable companies honored at this year’s Davos Agenda, there is hope that sustainability will one day attract a premium.
+With over 1,100 companies engaged with the SBTi and the top 100 sustainable companies honored at this year’s Davos Agenda, there is hope that sustainability will one day attract a premium.

-In his 2021 Letter to CEOs, BlackRock’s Larry Fink shared that ESG sector is gaining momentum.
+In his 2021 Letter to CEOs, BlackRock’s Larry Fink shared that the ESG sector is gaining momentum.
 In 2020, mutual funds and ETF investors invested $288 billion globally in sustainable assets, nearly doubling their 2019 investments.

-Three steps to operationalizing ESG Sector
+Three steps to operationalizing through the future of ESG

 - Establish ESG direction at the Board level